 Each part of an item of property, plant and equipment with a cost that is significant in relation to the total cost of the item is depreciated separately.

-f) Property, plant and equipment (continued)
+f) Property, plant and equipment t (continued) '' i roporty, plant and oquipmon (continuou)

 Depreciation is computed on a straight-line basis.

 Useful lives of newly acquired assets are as follows: